Energy Institute of the Americas

 The EIA has positioned itself as a source for training, research capabilities and business opportunities in the Western Hemisphere.
 Yoana Walschap, who has been associated with the institute since its inception, replaced Ambassador Corr as the executive director in 2002 and continues today to enhance the program.

 In the last 17 years, EIA has coordinated over 90 short-courses for the oil and gas industry in different countries in Latina America and Europe.
 The EIA has an ample network of contacts in the Western Hemisphere ranging from universities, research centers, private and public sector.
-Starting in 2018 the EIA is developing short courses at OU for industry professionals to enhance the education opportunities to the most valuable resource of all, its human resource.
+Starting in 2018 the EIA is developing short courses at OU and in the United States for industry professionals to enhance the education opportunities to the most valuable resource of all, its human resource.
 The strength of the oil business lies in the professionals who have the adequate educational capacity and knowledge of new technologies.

 This course will present an overview of some common machine learning techniques deployed in shale reservoir characterization.
 Emphasis will be on the use of neural networks in Bakken and Wolfcamp shale formations using Python and Tensorflow.
 It is designed for petroleum engineers and geoscientists will learn about the latest applications of machine learning and neural networks in reservoir characterization.
 Attendees will learn to write machine learning codes using Python and Tensorflow.